ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 lgs20 <- left_join(lg20,sal20,by=c("Player"))
 ```

-> N/A and negative data were assumed to be 0, to avoid data issues in modelling steps.
+> N/A and negative data were set to equal 0 to avoid data issues in later modelling steps.

 ```
 ldpss <- union_all(ldpss20, ldpss21)